emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows, anime. ✔️
 1. Site has continue watching feature. ✔️
 1. Decent sorting options and has built in AI recommendation tool. ✔️
 1. Site has constant popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️

-***
-## FlickyStream
-### Score: 22/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 12 sources and does auto-switch if one fails. ✔️
-1. Site does have episode auto-next (vidlinkpro server). ✔️
-1. Site has good UI, feels modern, shows results as you type. ✔️
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have continue watching. ✔️
-1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
-1. Site has constant popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️